greg-raven/grus/_posts/2022-08-25-democratic-cities-are-being-overwhelmed-by-border-surge.md

     - 'Senator Dianne Feinstein'
 ---

 New York City Mayor Adams is overwhelmed by busloads of migrants coming from the border.
 Cities closer to the border have been overwhelmed for months.
-There is nothing “compassionate” about facilitating a border crisis.
+There is nothing "compassionate" about facilitating a border crisis.
 End asylum fraud, catch and release, and the abuse of parole authority.
 Reinstate and mandate the Migration Protection Protocols program.

 Sincerely,